jackstapleton/rdb-autoscaling/index.md

 The least complex way to run this solution would be in tandem with a write-down database (WDB) process.
 The RDBs will then not have to save down to disk at end-of-day so scaling in will be quicker.
-The complexity will also be greatly reduced.
+The complexity will also be reduced.
 If the RDBs were to write down at end-of-day a separate process would be needed to coordinate the writes of each one and sort and part the data.

-An elastic file system would also be needed for the multiple RDB servers to write to the HDB.
-This may cause issues on AWS in particular as EFS uses burst credits to distribute read and write throughput.
-These are accumulated over time but may be exhausted if all of the day’s data is written to disk in a short period of time.
-Provisioned throughput could be used but it can be quite expensive especially if we are only writing to disk at end-of-day.

 As the cluster will most likely be deployed alongside a WDB process an intra-day write-down solution could also be incorporated.
-If we were to write down to disk every hour, we could also scale in the number of RDBs in the cluster every hour by calling `.sub.clear` with the time of the intra-day write.
+If we were to write to the HDB every hour, the RDBs could then flush their data from memory allowing the cluster to scale in each time.

 Options for how to set up an intra-day write-down solution have been discussed in a previous whitepaper by Colm McCarthy, [Intraday writedown solutions](../intraday-writedown/index.md).

 #### Querying distributed RDBs

-This solution has one obvious difference to a regular kdb+ system in that there are multiple RDB servers.
-User queries will need to be parsed and routed to each one to ensure the data can be retrieved effectively.
-Engineering a solution for this is beyond the scope of this paper, but it may be tackled in the future.
+As discussed, building a gateway to query the RDBs is beyond the scope of this paper.

-Once a gateway process is set up distributed RDBs could offer some advantages over a regular RDB:
+When a gateway process is set up, distributed RDBs could offer some advantages over a regular RDB:

 - RDBs can be filtered out by the gateway pre-query based on which data sets they are holding.
 - Each RDB will be holding a fraction of the day’s data, decreasing query memory and duration.